sanneduinkerx/Movie-Guessr/README.md

 ![](https://user-images.githubusercontent.com/60745348/114186180-d548a380-9946-11eb-8cd1-b3b4dd5c6f0b.png)

+Other concepts:
+- With smileys instead of hints
+- Drawing instead of hints
+- Or just a scene from a movie and everyone guesses

 ### Features 🛠
 - **Chat** function, so all users can guess which movie is described with given hints from 1 user
 - **Hints**, 1 user can give 3 hints with input field